 What do I need to prepare?

-You can connect from your computer, mobile phone or tablet as long as it has an internet connection, camera and microphone.
-Because you'll be connected to a group of people with various levels of internet strength, we have several recommendations specific to Group Video.
+You can connect from your computer, mobile phone or tablet as long as it is a compatible device that has an internet connection, camera and microphone.
+You will be connected to a group of people with various levels of internet strength, as such, we have several recommendations specific to Group Video.

 - Check your e-mail and SMS text messages.
-You should receive notifications containing a "Start Your Visit" link.
+You should receive notifications containing a "Join Visit" link.

-- Click the “Connection Test” link in your e-mail or text message to test the internet connection, camera, microphone, and speakers on the device you will be using for your visit.
+- You will be encouraged or required to take our connection test on your way into the visit.
+This will check your internet connection, camera, microphone, and speakers on the device you will be using for your visit.

 - We strongly recommend using a wired or WiFi connection if available.